cellphonef/Learn/DL/CV基础.md

 ### 卷积和池化操作

+Convolution Network can learn from mutiple features parallelly.
+In the final stage, we stack all the output feature maps along with the depth and produce the output.

+**Feature** refer to minute details in the image data like edges, borders, shapes, textures, objects, circles, etc.
+- low-level feature: In the first few layers of the Convolution Network, the filter has small receptive field, so in these layer they can only learn patterns such as edges, borders, corner, etc.
+- high-level feature: In the subsequent layer, the filter has more and more large receptive field with using pooling and conv operation, so they can combine the patterns to learn high-level features which have stronger semantic information.

 **Summary**.
 To summarize, the Conv Leyer:
 - Accepts a volume of size $W_1 * H_1 * D_1$
 - Requires four hyper parameters: